-Please check that the contents listed below are supplied with your package.
+Please check that the contents listed below are supplied with your package and notify us within 14 days of purchase if this is not the case.
 You MUST provide your PC's serial number when contacting a customer service representative.

 Your PC bundle should include the following components:

 - PC and power cord

-- Wireless keyboard and mouse set containing:
+- Windows-compatible keyboard & mouse

-- Wireless keyboard +

-2 batteries type Mignon LR6/AAA, 1,5V

-- Wireless mouse + 2 rechargeable batteries type Micro HR03/AAA, 1,2V

-- USB receiver

 - OEM Version of Operating System

 - Application-/ Support Disc

 - Documentation